Brace yourself for a movie that bites! (You can watch the first two scenes further down and you’ll know what I mean.)

 …this movie is bound to remain undergroundfor several years, I think.

-But regardless of my social media following (which is minuscule), there’s no way this film will go on to become mainstream anyway.
+...there’s no way this film will go on to become mainstream anyway.
 Because…

 “DRUG HOTEL” is a script the mainstream wouldn’t touch with a 10-feet pole!